cmdesiderio/Events/README.md

 GET api/events??from=2020-12-01 00:00&to=2020-12-31 00:00&invitees=1,2,3

 validation
-- dfilter for dateTime range is required
+- filter for dateTime range is required
 ```

 Update